martinjackson/simple-express/README.md

 6.  --fqdn {fully qualified server name}

     Pass in the *desired* fully qualified server name.
 The default is to use the username --fqdn to ask the OS for the FQDN.

+7.  --help

+    Display this list of options, showing the default values.